Michael E. Burgess: Recent career

 Burgess has spent the greatest part of the past several years writing screenplays and acting and working with independent filmmakers.
 In 2005, he returned to mainstream film, appearing in Rent (with Rosario Dawson), and in 2007 he starred in the French language film, Michel et Odette, a film-noir style production with English subtitles.
 He was also featured in several TV commercials, including SONY, Cingular, Nissan and also a Rolex print ad.
 He currently has screenplays registered with The Writers Guild of America, West.

 Personal life

 He married Angelita Nobles Oehler on December 19, 1991.
 His wife did not work in the entertainment industry.
 The marriage did not produce children.

 Burgess has homes in the San Francisco Bay Area, Los Angeles, Lake Tahoe and Las Vegas.
-He has a world-class collection of high-end guitars and is naturally an avid guitarist.
+He has a collection of high-end guitars and is naturally an avid guitarist.
 He is also a prolific online blogger.
 Politically, Burgess declares himself an American Independent with some conservative leanings.
 He lists his religion as being Eastern Orthodox.